-Now that Cannabis is going to be legal on the Federal level, compelling new opportunities will emerge for Cannabis businesses that are currently growing or buying flower for any business model – wholesaling or retailing THC or CBD flower or creating Cannabis products.
-Just about any Cannabis business from family farms to major producers can benefit from a set of obscure but economically important IRS regulations on tenant/sharecropper farming.
+Now that Cannabis will soon be legal on the Federal level, compelling new opportunities will emerge for Cannabis businesses that are currently growing or buying flower for wholesale or retail sale or for creating Cannabis products.
+Based on some original research I’ve been doing on IRS farm laws, it looks to me like just about any kind of Cannabis business involved in growing Cannabis flower, from family farms to major acreage producers, would be able to benefit in some remarkable new ways from a set of obscure but economically important IRS regulations on tenant/sharecropper farming.
+That’s right – tenant farming and sharecropping laws, but used in new ways to empower and free people rather than exploit and enslave them.

 The incredibly high economic yield of Cannabis per acre has attracted large numbers of both independent and corporate growers to this flourishing business sector, and although I completely recognize the need for mass growing under lights I also remain dedicated to the vision of Cannabis that many of us shared when I wrote the first Cultivators Handbook of Marijuana in 1969.